 What Does a Customizable Product Look Like?

-There is no one-size fits all approach for how much customization your product enables.
-You need to make that decision as part of your IIoT product strategy.
+There is no one-size-fits-all approach to how much customization your product enables.
+You need to make that decision as part of your IoT product strategy.
 On one end of the spectrum, you can allow minimum customization on top of your product, and on the other end, you can offer your product as a platform for others to develop their full solution.

 When building a customizable product, the first step is to define a clear separation between your core product, the interfaces you expose, and the one-off customizations.

 The core part of your product, including the interfaces, belongs to the Product Team.
 This is the portion of the product that every single customer gets.
-It has a clear roadmap, lifecycle, and your team maintains it on a specific schedule.
+It has a clear roadmap and lifecycle, and your team maintains it on a specific schedule.

 The right side of the diagram shows the modules that are specific to each customer.
 Each block represents a unique development effort to meet the particular needs of a single company.
 Companies usually manage this development as a “project” as opposed to a “product.”